OMGhoul…I love Krylon Looking Glass Paint B-O-O!!!

 When each layer is dry, according to the directions on the can, keep spraying until you have a mirror.
 I think I did about 4 or 5 layers.
 The first layer is very transparent.
 Just be patient.
 Eventually you will have a mirror.

 After the last layer of paint…there is a mirror.
 WOW!!!
+I used spray glue to attach the image.
+Just a light spritz will do.
 You feel really proud of yourself at this point!!!

 Close up on the ghostly face in the mirror.